jmelo11/Chile-Fin-Products/README.md

 # Files:

-pgLoader.py - It's a data managament scrip that lets you upload Pandas dataframes to a PostgreSQL database.
+pgLoader.py - It's a data managament script that lets you upload/download Pandas dataframes to/from a PostgreSQL database.

 bondTools.py - Tools to use QuantLib with chilean fixed income products.

-qlChileCal.py - It has a function that generates de Chilean calendar for QL.
+qlChileCal.py - Contains a function that generates the Chilean calendar for QL.

-zspreadSebra.py - Example of the first two scripts.
+zspreadSebra.py - Example of an implementation of the first two scripts.